 Instructions

-- Pour in the chicken broth and bring the mixture to a gentle boil.
-Lower the heat to a simmer.
+- Pour in the broth and bring to a gentle boil, then lower heat to maintain a simmer.

 Chef’s Notes: Tips for Success